mehradans92/shadyquant/README.md

 ![image](https://user-images.githubusercontent.com/908389/163302155-c78fc4c6-caf6-487f-b632-5fda3d9c3fba.png)

-You can also do weighted quantiling if you have weights attached to each line
+You can also do weighted quantiling, if you have weights attached to each line

 ```py
 sq.traj_quantile(traj, weights=w)